 \section{Abstract}

 Variational Quantum Algorithms (VQAs) may be a path to quantum advantage on Noisy Intermediate-Scale Quantum (NISQ) computers.
-A natural question is whether the noise on NISQ devices places any fundamental limitations on the performance of VQAs.
-In this work, we rigorously prove a serious limitation for noisy VQAs, in that the noise causes the training landscape to have a barren plateau (i.e., vanishing gradient).
-Specifically, for the local Pauli noise considered, we prove that the gradient vanishes exponentially in the number of layers $L$.
-This implies exponential decay in the number of qubits $n$ when $L$ scales as $\poly(n)$, for sufficiently large coefficients in the polynomial.
+A natural question is whether noise on NISQ devices places fundamental limitations on VQA performance.
+We rigorously prove a serious limitation for noisy VQAs, in that the noise causes the training landscape to have a barren plateau (i.e., vanishing gradient).
+Specifically, for the local Pauli noise considered, we prove that the gradient vanishes exponentially in the number of qubits $n$ if the depth of the ansatz grows linearly with $n$.
 These noise-induced barren plateaus (NIBPs) are conceptually different from noise-free barren plateaus, which are linked to random parameter initialization.
-Our result is formulated for an abstract ansatz that includes as special cases the Quantum Alternating Operator Ansatz (QAOA) and the Unitary Coupled Cluster Ansatz, among others.
-In the case of the QAOA, we implement numerical heuristics that confirm the NIBP phenomenon for a realistic hardware noise model.
+Our result is formulated for a generic ansatz that includes as special cases the Quantum Alternating Operator Ansatz and the Unitary Coupled Cluster Ansatz, among others.
+For the former, our numerical heuristics demonstrate the NIBP phenomenon for a realistic hardware noise model.